llkevin13579/ts-code-test-backend/README.md

 Alternatively, you could install it locally through the PostgreSQL official document.
 Or use the cloud database service directly.

+>Note: If you use the cloud database service directly, please update the ``.env`` of root folder config for database first.

 ## Setup Table
 Execute the sql in ``/sql/initDb.sql``.